GOSHROW/reddit-wallpaper-extension/README.md

 ## Features

 - **Beautiful wallpapers** from any subreddit (defaults to CineShots)
+- **Favorites system** - save images with one click and browse them anytime
 - **Smart caching** - first load ~1s, then 45+ tabs load instantly
 - **Smart aspect ratio** - fill display (crops edges) or fit image (with blurred background)
 - **NSFW filtering** - safe by default with optional toggle